RevealBi/Documentation/en/datasources/overview.md

 # Data Sources

 Data Sources are the places where your data comes from.
 Reveal provides you with the opportunity to connect to different enterprise data sources.
-You can choose from analytics tools, content managers, cloud services, CRMs, databases, spreadsheets, and public data sources.
+You can choose from analytics tools, content managers, cloud services, CRMs, databases, spreadsheets and public data sources.

 ## Connecting to Data Sources